Contact us to arrange your FREE initial consultation

 The most common construction site accidents which lead to serious injury compensation claims, include:

 Building and construction work is regulated by multiple health and safety (H&S) standards and guidelines.
-Employers and site owners must carry out regular risk assessments and provide safe working environments and systems of work to protect their workers and visitors to the site from foreseeable accidents and injury.
-Passers by should be protected from unguarded holes, falling objects or other hazards which could cause injury.
+Employers and site owners must carry out regular risk assessments and provide safe working environments and systems of work to protect their workers, visitors, and passers-by and prevent children from accessing the site.

 Common health and safety failures which lead to construction site/building site accident claims include: